 The FSSAI has already notified the Food Safety and Standards (Food Products Standards and Food Additives) Tenth Amendment Regulations, 2017, which in principle outlines the standards for alcoholic and non-alcoholic-carbonated beverages.
-However, the FSSAI has enlarged the scope of this regulation to include the emerging segment of non-carbonated non-alcoholic water based beverages such as flavoured water, herbal water etc. which are making their way into the Indian beverage market.
+However, the FSSAI has enlarged the scope of this regulation to include the emerging segment of non-carbonated non-alcoholic water-based beverages such as flavored water, herbal water etc. which are making their way into the Indian beverage market.
 The amendment was made after due consideration of the suggestions and objections of stakeholders.
 These regulations will come into force from the date of their publication in the official gazette.

 In the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011, in the regulation relating to “BEVERAGES (Other than Dairy and Fruits & Vegetables based)” (2.10) in the category “Caffeinated beverages”, the standards for Non-carbonated Water Based Beverages (Non-Alcoholic) have been added.

 Non-carbonated Water Based Beverages (Non-Alcoholic) have been defined as beverages containing water conforming to the standards prescribed for packaged drinking water under these regulations without added carbon dioxide and may contain ingredients as specified below singly or in combination.

 Specified Ingredients that can be used in these beverages are sugar, liquid glucose, dextrose monohydrate, invert sugar, fructose, honey, salt and salt substitutes, fruits or flowers or vegetables and their products including extractives, herbs, spices and their derivatives and permitted flavoring, singly or in combination.
 Non-carbonated water may contain caffeine not exceeding 145 parts per million from whatever sources it may be derived in the formulation of the product: